 Cloud cost optimisation

 Most organisations do not have a cloud cost problem.
 They have a visibility and ownership problem.
-Waste hides across Microsoft 365 licences, oversized Azure resources, idle environments, and reporting gaps, so savings work stalls before action starts.
+Cloud waste hides across Microsoft 365 licences, oversized Azure resources, idle resources, cloud storage, and reporting gaps, so savings work stalls before action starts.

 Licence allocation, user lifecycle changes, and offboarding are often handled as separate tasks.
 That creates shelfware, missed reclaim opportunities, inconsistent access removal, and weak audit evidence when users join, move, or leave.